kyma-project/api-gateway/docs/user/tutorials/01-05-expose-workload-jwt.md

 # Expose and Secure a Workload with JWT Using SAP Cloud Identity Services

-This guide explains how to publish a backend workload on a custom domain over HTTPS and secure every call with JSON Web Tokens (JWT) issued by SAP Cloud Identity Services using the Client Credentials grant.
+This guide explains how to expose a workload on a custom domain over HTTPS and secure every call with JSON Web Tokens (JWT) issued by SAP Cloud Identity Services using the Client Credentials grant.

 ## Prerequisites